 The Gull-billed Tern breeds primarily on the barrier islands off the Mississippi River delta, in rather small numbers.
 In 1976 Portnoy found only one colony in Southeast Louisiana, on Curlew Island, harboring 6 adults; two colonies in Atchafalaya Bay had 128 adults.
 This observer has seen a least a few colonies on Curlew on nearly every visit, with numbers typically totalling 20-25 birds.
-During the summers of 1981 and 1982 over 60 pairs nested on Grassy Island off the mouth of the Pearl River (LO'M, RDP, MM, DM).
+During the summers of 1981 and 1982 over 60 pairs nested on Grassy Island off the mouth of the Pearl River (LO'M,RDP,MM,DM).
 None were found there by Portnoy.
 Its nest is a scrape in the sand or shell detritus.

-There was previously only one nesting record away from the coast, on spoil at the Rigolets, but more recently Gull-billed Terns have been found breeding on roof-tops, specifically the UNO Assembly Center and Clearview Shopping Center in Metairie (Smalley, et al 1991).
+previously only one nesting record away from the coast, on spoil at the Rigolets, but more recently Gull-billed Terns have been found breeding on roof-tops, specifically the UNO Assembly Center and Clearview Shopping Center in Metairie (Smalley, et al 1991).
 They bred regularly in the latter location for on the order of a decade, and could be seen feeding in the nearby drainage canals between May and August.
 Since May, 1995, when 80-90 pairs were present (167 counted), the colony numbered around 120-150 adults....On April 30, 2000 the number of adults peaked at 347 and on June 2 there were at least 121 fledglings (RDP).
 On May 29, 2001 approximately 300 adults were present.
 Yaukey observed about 100 nests on the UNO Assemby Center in late May 2001 as well, and they also appeared to be nesting at Lake Forest Shopping Center that summer (RDP).
 They have apparently nested on a rooftop at the Poland Ave. wharf, as well.
+As of 2012, it is not known whether there are any roof-top nesting Gull-billed Terns in SE Louisiana.